uncharted-distil/distil/README.md

 #### Components / Views (vue)

-The application is split into views, each of which are comprised of one or more components.
+The application is split into views, each comprised of one or more components.

 #### Routes (vue-router)

 Everything is based off the route.
-The route contains *_the entire_* reproducible state of the application.
-Therefore copy / pasting the current route into a new tab *_should_* result in the exact same view for a user.
+The route contains **_entire_** reproducible state of the application.
+Therefore copy and pasting the current route into a new tab **_should_** result in the exact same view for a user.

-It is the ground truth and _everything_ must be derivable off the route.
+The route is the ground truth and **_everything_** must be derivable from it.
 That is not to say that everything should go in the route.
-The route should only contain the most minimal information that is required to regenerate the state of the application.
+It should only contain the minimal information that is required to regenerate the state of the application.
 Any other data, typically pulled from the server via asynchronous requests, will be the result of actions dispatched to the store.

 #### Store (vuex + vuex-router-sync)